Configure ZTNA with on-premises resources and a Linux Docker container

 5. Paste the copied command in your machine’s terminal window to run the Docker container.

-Note: Make sure to check if your web application will accept connections when accessed using this URL.
+Note: Make sure to check if your web resource will accept connections when accessed using this URL.
 If your web security solution has an anti-CSRF feature, you will need to configure it to allow this URL.

 2. In the Value column, enter the host header value.